tcsuk/hudm5001/programming_assignments/python/sqlite_interaction.md

 6) (1 PT) Write and execute a query that filters out some of the inserted records based on a condition.
 Print the result.

 7) (1 PT) Write and execute a query that uses a GROUP BY clause to aggregate on the categorical field.
 For example, you might compute the number of records for each level of industry (e.g., TECH  2, CONSUMER GOODS 3).
 Print the result.
+(Hint: [SQLite GROUP BY](https://www.sqlitetutorial.net/sqlite-group-by/))

-8) (1 PT) Based on the results from one of the queries, load the results into a pandas dataframe.
+9) (1 PT) Based on the results from one of the queries, load the results into a pandas dataframe.
 Print the dataframe.

 ---